photoprism/photoprism-docs/docs/getting-started/updates.md

 ### Raspberry Pi ###

-Our [stable version](../release-notes.md) and development preview have been built into a single [multi-arch image](https://hub.docker.com/r/photoprism/photoprism) for 64-bit AMD, Intel, and ARM processors.
+Our [stable version and development preview](../release-notes.md) have been built into a single [multi-arch Docker image](https://hub.docker.com/r/photoprism/photoprism) for 64-bit AMD, Intel, and ARM processors.

 That means, Raspberry Pi 3 / 4, Apple M1, and other ARM64-based devices can pull from the same repository, enjoy the exact same functionality, and can follow the regular [Installation Instructions](docker-compose.md)